 Students can also make decisions about their app using the Design panel.
 Based on the Blocks selection from the dropdown menu (All blocks or by Level), different object types can be added and edited, background and colors can be modified, and the settings for how objects will behave in the Design panel can be set.

-Selecting a Glossary term within a Lesson generates a pop-up definition at point-of-use.
+Select a Glossary term within a Lesson to generate a pop-up definition at point-of-use.

 The Help tab provides definitions for the various blocks and actions available within the Learn and Create sections of Coding.